-3. Next, decide on what images you are going to print and frame.
-Then using a ruler measure the height and width of each frame.
+Step 3: Next, decide on the images you will print and frame.
+Then using a ruler, measure the height and width of each frame.

-4. Next, using a free software package such as Canva resize the images you’ve chosen to fit each frame.
+Step 4: Next, using a free software package such as Canva, resize the images you’ve chosen to fit each frame.
 Print the pictures for the old picture frames onto cream paper to give them a more vintage look.

-I liked to choose an image that matches the colour of the frame.
-For example, if the frame is red then I picked a bird that was predominantly red in colour.
+I liked to choose an image that matched the colour of the frame.
+For example, if the frame is red, then I picked a bird that was predominantly red.

 It is totally up to you and your own personal preference, but I prefer not to have glass in a lot of my picture frames.
 I just hate the reflection you get with glass and prefer pictures without them.

-I know you can get a non-reflective glass.
-However, that is expensive and I only use it for valuable prints and paintings.
+I know you can get non-reflective glass.
+However, that is expensive, and I only use it for valuable prints and paintings.

-7. Once you are happy with your gallery wall they are ready to mount.
+Step 7: Once you are happy with your gallery wall, they are ready to mount.
 You can stick them straight onto the wall using double-sided mounting tape.

 I had a large old picture frame that I had painted white.
 I decided to arrange the rainbow picture frame gallery wall within this frame.
 This made it easier for me to move the gallery wall around the home when I fancied a change.

-At the moment I’ve hung this lovely rainbow bird gallery wall in my living room.
-I love all looking at the bright colourful vintage birds in their bright colourful frames.
+At the moment, I’ve hung this lovely rainbow bird gallery wall in my living room.
+I love looking at the bright, colourful vintage birds in their colourful frames.

 If you liked the prints in this old picture frame gallery wall, then you might like these ones too.